tlshaheen/api_docs/doc/webhooks_api.md

 ### Attributes

-* `version` - the payload version you want to receive
+* `version` - the payload version you want to receive.
+Choose from 1, 2, 3 or 4.
 * `url` - the URL you want to have the webhook fire towards
 * `event` - the event you want to observe (listed at top of page)